OIPR: Evaluation for Time-series Anomaly Detection Inspired by Operator Interest: Motivation

-By means of the adversarial algorithms and demonstration outlined in the last section, we have elucidated the limitations of point-based and event-based evaluation methods.
-In pursuit of developing a more universally applicable TAD evaluation method, we have established two primary objectives:
+By means of the adversary detectors and demonstration outlined in the last section, we have elucidated the limitations of point-based and event-based evaluators.
+In pursuit of developing a more universally applicable TAD evaluator, we have established two primary objectives:

-\textbf{Existence detection reward.} The fundamental disparity between TAD and conventional binary classification tasks lies in the continuity of events.
-A universally applicable TAD evaluation method should possess the capability to reward the existence detection of the ground truth events.
-In this regard, the first point to detect the existence of an anomaly event should receive a higher reward than in classical \textit{PW} metrics.
+\textbf{Existence detection reward.} The key difference between TAD and conventional binary classification tasks lies in the continuity of events.
+A universally applicable TAD evaluator should possess the capability to reward the existence detection of ground truth events.
+Specifically, the first point to detect the existence of an anomaly event should receive a higher reward than using the classical \textit{PW} evaluator.

 \textbf{Fragments Merging.} Given that time points serve as the fundamental units for the collection of time-series data, the detection results inherently exhibit a discrete nature.
-Therefore, a universal TAD evaluation method should take into account the potential merging of fragmented events and effectively differentiate between dispersed and aggregated anomaly points.
+Therefore, a universal TAD evaluator should take into account the potential merging of fragmented events and effectively differentiate between dispersed and aggregated anomaly points.